WebexCC-SA/LAB-2354/docs/overview.md

 ## Learning Objectives

-This lab will give you an introduction to ...
+This lab will give you an introduction to crafting call flows which extend the functionality of the Webex Contact Center and integrate them into a seamless experience for your agents and customers.

 ## Disclaimer